chef/automate/terraform/a2ha-terraform/README.md

 ### Use Managed Services with A2HA
 Follow the below steps to use AWS managed services along with the A2HA setup:
 - Set "setup_managed"services" variable in config.toml to true
-- Set the AWS Elasticsearch/Opensearch endpoint URL in the "managed_elasticsearch_domain_url" variable
+- Set the AWS Elasticsearch/Opensearch endpoint URL in the "managed_opensearch_domain_url" variable
-- In "managed_elasticsearch_username" variable, add the Master username and the password for your ES/OS instance in the "managed_elasticsearch_user_password" variable.
+- In "managed_opensearch_username" variable, add the Master username and the password for your ES/OS instance in the "managed_opensearch_user_password" variable.
-- Provide the required certificates for the ES/OS domain in the "managed_elasticsearch_certificate" variable.
+- Provide the required certificates for the ES/OS domain in the "managed_opensearch_certificate" variable.
 - Similarly, set "managed_rds_instance_url" with you RDS instance's endpoint.
 Make sure to add the port as well.
 - Add the DB username and password to the "managed_rds_dbuser_username" and "managed_rds_dbuser_password" variables.
 - Add the Super username and password to the "managed_rds_superuser_username" and "managed_rds_superuser_password" variables.